+ Rhode Island military/overseas voters use a special process to receive and return their mail ballot.

 Contact your local board of canvassers if you need help with voting and/or witnessing your ballot.

 Anyone applying for a mail ballot from a nursing home, convalescent home, or similar institution will have their ballot delivered by a bipartisan pair of supervisors appointed by the State Board of Elections.
 The bipartisan pair will provide assistance as needed and serve as witnesses for the voter.

-Further, any voter who is blind or visually impaired is eligible to request a Braille or tactile mail ballot.
-A voter must request a Braille or tactile mail ballot with their local board of canvassers at least 45 days before an election.
+Any voter who is blind or visually impaired is eligible to request a Braille or tactile mail ballot.
+A voter must request a Braille or tactile mail ballot from their local board of canvassers at least 45 days before an election.

 Can I check to see if my mail ballot was received?

 You can check to see if your mail ballot was received by the State Board of Elections by viewing your personal information in the Voter Information Center.

 What if I miss the mail ballot application deadline and I cannot vote in person?

 If emergency circumstances arise after the regular mail ballot application deadline, you can apply for an emergency mail ballot at your local board of canvassers until 4 p.m. on the day before the election.
 The State Board of Elections must receive your voted emergency mail ballot by 8 p.m. on Election Day.